SSDI and Medical Records

 - Mail or fax your records in to your disability determination specialist.
 If you already have a case open, you can call your specialist to find out what records are missing.

 - Highlight or mark your name and Social Security # on each record.

 - If you get more treatment or tests, update your specialist.

 Let Your Doctor Speak for You

-- Your doctor can write a letter for you on your behalf, but the letter needs to be extremely specific.
-Rather than saying “this person is disabled,” the letter should say exactly how your injury would affect a certain work-related activity like lifting or bending your arms.
+Your doctor can write a letter for you on your behalf, but the letter needs to be extremely specific.
+For example, rather than saying “this person is disabled,” the letter should say exactly how your injury would affect a certain work-related activity like lifting or bending your arms.

 Don’t Be Shocked by SSD / SSDI Denial

-- No matter how well-prepared you are or how legitimate the injury, denial is extremely common.
+No matter how well-prepared you are or how legitimate the injury, denial is extremely common.
 If you’re denied, don’t fret.
 You can appeal, and an attorney can help to make sure that your SSD application is as effective as possible.
-If you’re unsure about whether or not you qualify to receive social security disability benefits, call a long term disability lawyer Memphis, TN clients recommend from Darrell Castle & Associates.
-Let us know if we can help.